Saturday of Week 32 of Ordinary Time – Gospel

 Commentary on Luke 18:1-8

 One of the attributes attributed to Luke is that his is a “Gospel of Prayer”.
 We see Jesus praying in this Gospel more than in the others and he gives more teaching about prayer.
-Today Jesus tells a parable urging perseverance:
+Urging perseverance, today:

 Jesus told them a parable about their need to pray always and not to lose heart.